 The Commonwealth of Pennsylvania has not adopted the Uniform Prudent Management of Institutional Funds Act of 2006 (UPMIFA).
 The Commonwealth of Pennsylvania has enacted Act 141 (the Act).
 The Act allows the Foundation to elect a "total return" investment policy with regard to its endowments.
 Income is defined by the Act to mean a fixed percentage of the "value of the assets" held by the Foundation, not less than 2 percent or more than 7 percent.
 The "value of the assets" for purposes of the Act, is the average fair value of the assets over a three-year period (or the average value of the assets over any shorter period in the cases of assets held less than three (3) years).
-The Foundation adopted a total return investment policy with a spending policy of 4.0 percent for both years ended December 31, 2021 and 2020, based on the three-year average (12 quarters) fair value of the endowment's investments as of June 30th of the prior year.
+The Foundation adopted a total return investment policy with a spending policy of 4.0 percent for both years ended December 31, 2022 and 2021, based on the three-year average (12 quarters) fair value of the endowment's investments as of December 31st of the immediate preceding year.
 This spending policy determines the funds available for grant making and administrative expenses (appropriated).
-This calculation excludes funds where the spending policy would reduce the individual fund balances below its stipulated minimum.
+This calculation excludes funds where the spending policy would reduce the individual fund balances below its stipulated minimum, if applicable.